 I’m no Lior Lev Sercarz (his Spice Companion is a very worthwhile reference), but I think he would appreciate how one can infuse their identity or a given moment or place into a blend of spices, even for something as mundane (and wonderful) as pizza.
 I add as I go, but I never let it empty.
 There’s no formula or recipe, it’s just whatever I’m into at the time.
 Sometimes rare finds, sometimes just finishing off another container: toasted sesame seeds, chipotle powder, za’atar, berbere, grains of paradise, maple sugar, bacon salt, smoked paprika, chili flakes, cumin, garlic, porcini powder, smoked sea salt, ras el hanout, crispy shallots, and let’s not forget MSG and sugar (which make the original so delicious).

 Thus my pizza spice is always changing, and always presenting a snapshot of my tastes (or my pantry) at a given time.
 It also reflects my mindful approach to eating and cooking.
-Good cooking is marked by its consistency, being able to perfectly reproduce a dish every time, and speaks to the expert control of the cook in manipulating his or her ingredients and tools.
-I also value the idea that no moment is ever repeatable, everything is to be experienced in its own moment.
+Good cooking is marked by its consistency, being able to perfectly reproduce a dish every time.
+It speaks to the expert control of the cook in manipulating his or her ingredients and tools.
+I also value the idea that no moment is ever repeatable, everything is to be experienced in its own present time.
 I love being presented with an opportunity to savor the serendipity of a once in a lifetime event, like today’s eclipse, or of a once in a lifetime dish.
 Thus my seasoning is dynamic, complex, ever-changing, and yes, maybe just a little stale (probablistically speaking, there’s a not-insignificant chance that some of the original spice is still in the jar).
 That, too, is part of the experience.

 I was excited to bring back a few of the native pizza spice packets home from my last trip to Israel for when I want the authentic experience.
 But whenever I want my personalized snapshot of spices, I reach for my inscrutable living custom blend.